Bioplastic future: using bioplastics to transform domestic plastic production

 The Challenge

 Single use plastics are deeply embedded in our societies and are a major factor of pollution.
-In Kathmandu, Nepal, 4.8 million plastic bags are consumed daily, making up 15% of the valley’s total waste stream that ends up in open air landfill, rivers or being burned.
-The Himalayas are the water tower of the region and plastics end up in the Bay of Bengal, polluting water sources.
-Each bag takes up to 500 years to fully biodegrade, and in the process, pollutes soil and water through leachate and air through burning – in addition to the carbon impact of its sourcing, production, transportation and consumption.
+In Kathmandu, Nepal, 4.8 million plastic bags are consumed daily, making up 15% of the Kathmandu valley’s total waste stream that ends up in open air landfill, rivers or being burned.
+The Himalayas are the water tower of the region and Nepal’s discarded plastics end up polluting water sources in the Bay of Bengal.
+Each bag takes up to 500 years to fully biodegrade, and in the process, pollutes soil and water through leachate, microplastic release and air pollution through burning, all that in addition to the carbon impact of its sourcing, production, transportation and consumption.

-Recognizing the scale of the problem, in 2019 the Government of Nepal legally banned the use of plastic bags and other single-use plastic items (e.g. straws, cups, and plates).
+Recognising the scale of the problem, in 2019 the Government of Nepal legally banned the use of plastic bags and other single-use plastic items (e.g. straws, cups, and plates).
 However, there has been no enforcement of the ban and consistent demand from users due to no suitable alternative.
+Until now…

 The Idea